 - No sale or distribution of bottled water by vendors or event organizers is permitted.

-- The Guelph Water Wagon must be situated in a prominent location with adequate room agreeable to City staff.
-Adjacent space is required for a Water Services outreach
+- The Water Wagon must be situated in a prominent location with adequate room agreeable to City staff.
+Adjacent space is required for a Water Services outreach booth.

-- A suitable live water connection (i.e. hose-bib) must be available for large or multi-day events, or as determined by the Lead Hand Supply or their designate, at the discretion and approval of Guelph Water Services.
-This will be discussed on the first site visit for the ev
+- A suitable live water connection (i.e. hose bib) must be available for large or multi-day events, or as determined by the Lead Hand Supply or their designate, at the discretion and approval of Guelph Water Service.

-Provision of refillable water bottles by the event organizers is encouraged; the City of Guelph will not provide refillable drinking vessels.
-If an event organizer wishes to pre-fill reusable water bottles or other drinking vessels, it will be the event organizer’s responsibility to consult with Wellington-Dufferin-Guelph Public Health (WDGPH) to obtain written direction supporting such activities in advance of the event.
+Provision of refillable water bottles by event organizers is encouraged; the City of Guelph will not provide refillable drinking vessels.
+If an event organizer wishes to pre-fill reusable water bottles or other drinking vessels, the event organizer must consult with Wellington-Dufferin-Guelph Public Health (WDGPH) to obtain written direction supporting such activities in advance of the event.
 A copy of the WDGPH’s written direction must be provided to the City no later than one week prior to the start of the event to support such practices.
-In the absence of WDGPH consultation and direction, the City will not support such event activities.
+In the absence of WDGPH consultation and direction, the City will not support such activities.

-The City of Guelph has no control over the mechanical malfunction of the Guelph Water Wagon during an event.
-In the unlikely event of a mechanical malfunction, the City of Guelph reserves the right to remove the Water Wagon from an event.
+The City of Guelph has no control over a mechanical malfunction of the Guelph Water Wagon during an event.
+In the unlikely event of a mechanical malfunction, the City of Guelph reserves the right to suspend service or remove the Water Wagon from an event.

 Events that fail to adhere to the terms and conditions of the water wagon service, or provide misinformation with regards to the terms and conditions outlined herein, may be subject to full cost-recovery of the Water Wagon’s participation in an event or withdrawal of the Water Wagon services up to and including the day of the event.